sbi-benchmark/sbibm/CONTRIBUTING.md

 # Contributing

 We invite contributions of new algorithms, tasks, and metrics.
-If you would like to contribute, you can start by opening an issue, reaching out if already code written, or get in touch with us.
+Please do not hestitate to get in touch [via email](mailto:mail@jan-matthis.de,jakob.macke@uni-tuebingen.de) or by opening an issue on the repository.

 ## Tasks

 Adding new tasks is straightforward.
 It is easiest to model them after existing tasks.
 First, take a close look at the base class for tasks in `sbibm/tasks/task.py`: you will find a `_setup` method: This method samples from the prior, generates observations, and finally calls `_sample_reference_posterior`, to generate samples from the reference posterior.
 All of these results are stored in csv files, and the generation of reference posterior samples happens in parallel.

 For some tasks, e.g., the `gaussian_linear`, a closed form solution for the posterior is available, which is used in `_sample_reference_posterior`, while other tasks utilize MCMC.